rs-costa/ObjComparison/README.md

 -./models/ec_core_model.mat: Matlab format for the Core model [2].

 -./models/ec_schuetz_model.mat: Matlab format for the Schuetz model [3].
-Not in use for the article.
+Not used in the article.

 -./models/ec_iaf1260_model.mat: Matlab format for the Genome-scale model [4].